marcentusch/spark-landing/README.md

 I use GSAP for animations for improved browser support, perfomance and ease of development.

+Ended up aligning the main bike image along the normal content instead of letting it flow to the end of the screen.
+In larger screen sizes it does not look so nice sitting all the way at the right side since it will be further away from rest of the content

 ### Ideas

 Logo onLoad animation with a bike that reveals the logo with lightning particle effects coming out of the exhaust